 Newborn Baby Essentials: What We Actually Used From Our Baby Registry For Feeding

 I thought for sure I'd love a nursing pillow, but really didn't.
 Like I mentioned in my baby registry checklist post, I have a pillow addiction.
 The nursing pillows just didn't hold up to my other pillows.
 Personally, I prefer nursing laying down on my side, so the only pillows needed are one for my head and one for behind my back.
 However, if I did nurse her on the couch, I would use a medium mypillow on my side for the “rugby” position, this way I didn't need to hold her and these pillows are very easy to machine wash.
 It really was the best pillow for her.
 And if I did a classic cradle position, I used the travel size mypillow for under my elbows/arms to support them.
 The travel size mypillow is also my favorite pillow to travel with!

-I love Earth Mama products but never ended up using their nipple cream or booby tubes.
-Instead I got these nursing pads from NatureBond which are made of bamboo and are really soft and easy to reuse.
+I love Earth Mama products!
+Their nipple cream and booby tubes are great for discomfort during nursing.
+I also loved these nursing pads from NatureBond which are made of bamboo and are really soft and easy to reuse.
 I love them!
 I started with one nursing bra from Old Navy and quickly realized I needed more so I got two from Motherhood Maternity that I really like.

 Basic burp cloths and bibs

 We opted for these burp cloths on Amazon and I love them.
 I actually use them under her head in her bassinet (see photo above under SNOO section) and keep one in my diaper bag for quick wipes only though.
 Not over the shoulder.
 We don't burp baby girl (more on that in this video), and they are a little small for just over the shoulder anyway.
 Baby girl is strapped into her SNOO when she sleeps so I tuck it under her shoulders and mattress.